igMike-V/dns-builder/README.md

 <a name="readme-top"></a>
 # DNS Record Builder

 This project aims to build a simple interface to provide DNS entry values and check connection status for domains.

-**STATUS**
-Currently in beta.
-Frontend only with data stored directly in the application.
-Future release will add ability to store any number of records in a database.
+DNS Record builder allows logged in users to create: `Records`, `Sites`, and `Record` `Templates`.
+Sites can have any number of `Records` or `Templates` that can be connected by a logged in user.
+The software allows non logged in users to view `Sites` along with the associated `Records` and `Templates` via a link created by a logged in user.
+Since DNS records are public there is no pressing need to provide any sort of token authentication to simply view records, therefore site lookup is done via url parameters.

 <!-- TABLE OF CONTENTS -->